danial-smktelkom-mlg/deploying-a-blog-website-with-ansible/Job Sheet.md

 - Ensure that you have all necessary permissions to execute the tasks outlined in this job sheet.
 - Familiarize yourself with Ansible documentation for any specific commands or modules you may not understand.
 - Backup any existing configurations before making changes to your server.

+---

+Feel free to make any additional modifications or let me know if you need further assistance!